Holzschneider/BufferedImageProcessing/README.md

 Release
 -------

-The base release 1.0.x corresponds to the unmodified image processing implementation, as it's extracted from legacy projects.
+The base releases 1.x.y correspond to the unmodified image processing implementation, as it's extracted from legacy projects.

 As usual, releases are deployed automatically to the deploy branch of this github repostory.